alondmnt/joplin-plugin-tag-navigator/README.md

 }
 ```

-The bullet rule needs `:has()`, which desktop Joplin and iOS 15.4 or later have, and the alignment assumes the editor font is monospace, as it is by default.
-Where either does not hold the markers still get their colour, they just do not line up.
+The bullet rule needs `:has()`, which desktop Joplin and iOS 15.4 or later have.
+Without it the markers still get their colour, they just do not line up.

 </details>